nabil828/comp4537-f22/Mongoose-Tutorial/readme.md

 <summary>
 no `$set` operator?
 </summary>
-Is there a difference, when updating a value in mongodb/mongoose between using $set:
+Is there a difference, when updating a value in mongodb/mongoose between using $set?

 ```js
 unicornModel.findOneAndUpdate({_id:"xxx"},{$set: {name:"blahblah"} })